 - A land expansion program was started and a new Parish Hall was begun.

 The Reverend William A. Van Croft, who was Curate at St. Luke’s under Father Brown, was elected as the Sixth Rector of the Church in 1962.
 He followed the leadership and example of the Rev. Fr.
 Brown, maintaining a high degree of liturgical excellence.
 He was responsible for liquidating a debt of $170,000 incurred in constructing the new Parish Hall.
 In 1976, St. Luke’s became a Historical Landmark.
 The Reverend Fr.
 Van Croft and the Reverend Dr. J. Carlton Hayden, a Chaplain at Howard University, submitted to the Diocese a resolution to have Dr. Crummell’s name included on the calendar of Lesser Feasts and Fasts.
 This resolution was approved at the 84th Convention of the Diocese.
 The date of the observance is September 10.
 The Reverend Father Van Croft served God faithfully in this house (St. Luke’s) until his death in February 1984.

 The Reverend J. Shelton Pollen, Jr., for 19 years Associate Rector under the Reverend Fr.
 Van Croft, was elected the Seventh Rector of St. Luke’s in 1984.
 During his tenure, the Reverend Fr.
 Pollen had, as his goal, to prepare the congregation to move into the twenty-first century.
 He enabled and guided lay ministry to expand so that the parish could reflect God’s universal love through in-reach and out-reach programs.
 Such programs included Vestry retreats, the Lay Leadership Assembly, the Pictorial Directory, and the establishment of the Lectors, Birthday Groups, and Scholarship Programs.
 The Reverend Fr.
-Pollen retired in September 1994, at the mandatory age of retirement.
+Pollen retired in September 1994.

 In March 1999, the Reverend Virginia A. Brown-Nolan was called to be the Eight Rector and served from March 1999 to September 2010.
 She is the daughter of Bishop Dillard Brown, the Fifth Rector of the Parish.
 She brought newer style of worship and initiated new ministries during her tenure at St. Lukes’ from October 1999 – December 2009.